mozilla-services/syncstorage-rs/tools/payload-link-dataflow/README.md

 git diff > ../tools/payload-link-dataflow/upstream-customization.patch
 echo "<new-sha>" > ../tools/payload-link-dataflow/upstream.txt
 ```

+After updating the SHA, run `./generate-full-delta.sh` and skim the
+output to check that our impl's other divergences (sink swap, JSON
+shape, dropped options -- see "Beyond the filter" above) still make
+sense against upstream's new state.
+If upstream restructured
+something we deliberately dropped, update the "Beyond the filter"
+bullets accordingly.

 This is purely a documentation refresh -- it does not affect the build.